jonathanconway/react-layout-wrappers/README.md

 ### Props

-#### `children: [{ canvasTop, canvasRight, canvasBottom, canvasLeft, canvasZIndex }]`
+#### `children: CanvasChild[]`

+An array of CanvasChild elements to be rendered inside the Canvas.

-Child elements can be given props, to define where and how they sit on the canvas.
+Each CanvasChild can be given props, to define where and how it sits on the Canvas.

 * `canvasTop: number | string` (optional) Top position of the element.
 0 means the very top, greater means farther from the top and closer to the bottom.
 * `canvasRight: number | string` (optional) Right position of the element.
 0 means the very right, greater means farther from the right and closer to the left.
 * `canvasBottom: number | string` (optional) Bottom position of the element.
 0 means the very bottom, greater means farther from the bottom and closer to the top.
 * `canvasLeft: number | string` (optional) Left position of the element.
 0 means the very left, greater means farther from the left and closer to the right.
 * `canvasZIndex: number` (optional) Position of the element on the Z-Index (that is, order of overlapping, where part or all of the element overlaps with other elements).
 Greater means closer to the front, relative to the Z-Index of other elements.
 Lesser means farther to the back.